 How Serious Is The P0305 Code?

-The P0305 OBD2 code is very serious.
+The P0305 OBD2 code is severe.
 The drivability issues associated with the code can make it unsafe to operate your vehicle.
 Repeated misfires can also cause long-term engine damage.
-Stop driving your car immediately and don’t use it again until you’ve repaired the cause.
+Stop driving your car immediately, and don’t use it again until you’ve repaired the cause.

 How To Diagnose And Fix The P0305 Code